Testing the isotropy of high energy cosmic rays using spherical needlets: Nonparametric tests on the sphere

 and the decision could be taken on the value of $d(\hat f,g) = \|\hat f - g\|^2$, say.
-Nevertheless, as described in \cite{ingster:2000}, such ``plug-in'' procedures are not always optimal in terms of rates of separation (see Section~\ref{sec:plugin-tests} for a more precise statement).
-In contrast, multiple tests have nice theoretical (minimax optimality and adaptivity) properties in various contexts: detection in a white noise model \citep{spokoiny:1996}, $\chi^2$ test of uniformity on [0,1] \citep{ingster:2000}, goodness-of-fit test and model selection for random variables on the real line \citep{fromont:laurent:2006}, two-sample homogeneity tests \citep{butucea:tribouley:2006}, for instance.
+Nevertheless, as described in \citet{ingster:2000}, such ``plug-in'' procedures are not always optimal in terms of rates of separation (see Section \ref{sec:plugin-tests} for a more precise statement).
+In contrast, multiple tests have nice theoretical (minimax optimality and adaptivity) properties in various contexts: detection in a white noise model [\citet{spokoiny:1996}], $\chi^2$ test of uniformity on $[0,1]$ [\citet{ingster:2000}], goodness-of-fit test and model selection for random variables on the real line [\citet{fromont:laurent:2006}], two-sample homogeneity tests [\citet{butucea:tribouley:2006}], for instance.
 Note that one would also like to test for uniformity by taking into account the uncertainty on the measurements of the directional data.
-In a first approximation, this error can be modeled as a convolution noise: the observations are $Z_i = \epsilon_i X_i, i=1,\dots,n$ where $\epsilon_1,\dots,\epsilon_n$ is an i.i.d. sequence of random rotations in SO(3). \cite{2012arXiv1203.2008L} addressed the problem of testing for the isotropy $(X_1,\dots,X_n)$ in the particular case of uniform coverage of the sphere and from noisy observation (random rotations of the directions).
+In a first approximation, this error can be modeled as a convolution noise: the observations are $Z_i = \varepsilon_i X_i, i=1,\ldots,n,$ where $\varepsilon_1,\ldots,\varepsilon_n$ is an i.i.d. sequence of random rotations in SO(3). \citet{2012arXiv1203.2008L} addressed the problem of testing for the isotropy $(X_1,\ldots,X_n)$ in the particular case of a full-sky coverage with uniform exposure and from noisy observation (random rotations of the directions).
 As a consequence of the uniform coverage, their adaptive testing procedure is ideally constructed on the multipole moments of the observations.

 If one has strong prior information, it is possible to construct tests that are not uniform except along a few set of directions, but which can have as much power as possible at the $n^{-1/2}$ scale in those few directions of interest.
-This framework is introduced in \cite{MR2281882} and applied in \cite{2008ApJ...685..384B} for detecting periodicity in a sequence of photon arrival times.
-We insist on the fact that our setting is different as we do not assume any a priori knowledge on the alternative hypothesis.
+This framework is introduced in \citet{MR2281882} and applied in \citet{2008ApJ...685..384B} for detecting periodicity in a sequence of photon arrival times.
+In our context, those directions are described by the Besov regularity of the alternative density, which is efficiently handled by the formalism of the wavelet analysis.

 In the following paragraphs we discuss the various ingredients of our study.